-43.H.C.
-(1) The Court shall cancel the registration of a freezing order or a Termination of confiscation order if it appears to the Court that the order has been complied execution of a withconfiscation order.
+43.J.C.
+(1) The Court shall cancel the registration of a freezing order or a confiscation order if it appears to the Court that the order has been complied with-

+Cancellation of registration.

-- (a) by the payment of the amount due under the freezing order or the confiscation order; or - (b) in any other way that may be provided for under the legislation of the issuing state. - (2) The court may cancel the registration of a restraint order if within a reasonable period of time the criminal proceedings have not been initiated or there was no progress in the investigations of the criminal case which could lead to criminal proceedings during which a confiscation order may be issued.
+- (a) by the payment of the amount due under the freezing order or the confiscation order; or - (b) in any other way that may be provided for under the legislation of the issuing state. - (2) The court may cancel the registration of a restraint order if within a reasonable period of time the criminal proceedings have not been initiated or there was no progress in the investigations of the criminal case which could lead to criminal proceedings during which a confiscation order may be issued. - (3) In the event that an application for cancellation of the registration of a restraint order pursuant to the provisions of subsection (2) is submitted the foreign country which issued the order is notified in advance, and is permitted to submit its comments. - 43.J.D.
+(1) A freezing order or a confiscation order may be amended or revised only by a Court or any other competent authority of the issuing state.

-- (3) In the event that an application for cancellation of the registration of a restraint order pursuant to the provisions of subsection (2) is submitted the foreign country which issued the order is notified in advance, and is permitted to submit its comments. - 43.H.
-D. (1) A freezing order or a confiscation order may be amended or Cancellation revised only by a Court or any other competent authority of the issuing state. of registration. - (2) The court, when exercising the powers conferred upon it by section 43.H.A., as well as other powers in respect of the execution of a freezing order or confiscation order, shall be bound by the findings as to the facts in so far as they are stated in the conviction or decision of a court or judicial authority of the issuing state or in so far as such conviction or judicial decision is implicitly based on them. - 43.
-H. E. Where in the freezing order or confiscation order there is a Freezing or reference to a sum of money to be received in the currency of another confiscation country, this amount shall be converted into the currency of the Republic at orders shall the rate of exchange ruling at the time the request for registration was made. be binding. - 43.H.F.
-(1) Subsections (7), (8), (10), (11) of section 14, subsections (9) and Currency of (10) of sections 15 and sections 17, 18, 19, 20, 22 and 23 shall also apply in freezing order cases of freezing orders or confiscation orders. or confiscation order. - (2) Where, on the request of or on behalf of the issuing state, the court is satisfied that proceedings have been instituted but not concluded in this country during which a freezing order or a confiscation order may be made. the court shall make a restraint or charging order by applying sections 14 and 15 of this Law. - 43.H.G.
-If the Republic is responsible for injury caused to any affected Implementatio person due to the execution of a freezing order or a confiscation order, it in of the requests from the issuing state to reimburse to the Republic any sums paid provisions of in damages except if, and to the extent that, the injury is exclusively due to this law in the contact of the Republic.
+Freezing or confiscation orders shall be binding.

+(2) The court, when exercising the powers conferred upon it by section 43.H.A., as well as other powers in respect of the execution of a freezing order or confiscation order, shall be bound by the findings as to the facts in so far as they are stated in the conviction or decision of a court or judicial authority of the issuing state or in so far as such conviction or judicial decision is implicitly based on them.

+43.J.E.
+Where in the freezing order or confiscation order there is a reference to a sum of money to be received in the currency of another country, this amount shall be converted into the currency of the Republic at the rate of exchange ruling at the time the request for registration was made.

+Currency of freezing order or confiscation order.

+43.J.F.
+(1) Subsections (7), (8), (10), (11) of section 14, subsections (9) and (10) of sections 15 and sections 17, 18, 19, 20, 22 and 23 shall also apply in cases of freezing orders or confiscation orders.

+Implementation of the provisions of this law in freezing orders and confiscation orders

+- (2) Where, on the request of or on behalf of the issuing state, the court is satisfied that proceedings have been instituted but not concluded in this country during which a freezing order or a confiscation order may be made, the court shall make a restraint or charging order by applying sections 14 and 15 of this Law. - 43.J.G.
+If the Republic is responsible for injury caused to any affected person due to the execution of a freezing order or a confiscation order, it requests from the issuing state to reimburse to the Republic any sums paid in damages except if, and to the extent that, the injury is exclusively due to the contact of the Republic.
-freezing orders and confiscation

-orders.

-Reimburseme nt of paid sums.
+Reimbursement of paid sums.